TKRoth/ABasic/README.md

 ### CLS
 Clear the text screen and set the text cursor at the left top of the screen.

+### CURSOR state
+Turn on the cursor if state unequal zero.
+Otherwise the cursor will be hide.

 ### DEC variable
 Decrease the value of the given variable.
 The variable type must be a numeric.